-CGTMSE provides a guarantee to lending institutions up to a certain limit for all lending done by them to the medium, small, and micro sectors.
-This initiative allows banks and other lending institutions to provide funds to first generation entrepreneurs without the need for security or third party guarantees.
+Launched in 2000, Credit Guarantee Funds Trust for Micro and Small Enterprises (CGTMSE) is a government initiative by the Ministry of Medium, Small and Micro Enterprises (MSME) in association with the Small Industries Development Bank of India (SIDBI).
+Its focus is to provide credit guarantee to financial institutions that provide loans to MSMEs.
+CGTMSE provides a guarantee to lending institutions up to a certain limit for all lending done by them to the MSME sector.
+This initiative allows banks and other lending institutions to provide funds to first generation entrepreneurs without the need for collateral/security or third party guarantees.

 CGTMSE Scheme: Eligibility Criteria

 Let us look at the eligibility criteria for CGTMSE scheme for credit providers and credit borrowers.

 Lending Institutions: All scheduled commercial banks and specified Regional Rural Banks (RRBs), including NSIC, NEFDi, and SIDBI can be considered as eligible lending institutions.
 The institutions that enter into an agreement with CGTMSE are called Member Lending Institutions (MLIs).

 Eligible Borrowers: All new and existing MSMEs are eligible for this credit guarantee under certain conditions.
 The conditions are:

 a) The trust guarantees up to 75% of the defaulted principal amount (up to 85% of the defaulted principal amount for select category of borrowers).
 The cover comes with a maximum guarantee cap of Rs.
 62.50 lakh / Rs.
 65 lakh for the credit facilities up to Rs.
 50 lakh.